mwermelinger/m269-library/README.md

 >>> help(sort)
 ```

+To download all files as a single zip file,
+first click on the download icon (a cloud with a downward arrow)
+on the left sidebar, and then click on the link shown.

 All the code was checked with
 [pycodestyle](https://pycodestyle.readthedocs.io/en/latest/) against part of
 [PEP8](https://www.python.org/dev/peps/pep-0008/).

+Contrary to M269, the code here uses underscores instead of camel case.

-The contents of this repository is Copyright (c) 2017 Michel Wermelinger.
+(c) Copyright 2017 Michel Wermelinger.
+All Rights Reserved.